Sparsity is Combinatorial Depth: Quantifying MoE Expressivity via Tropical Geometry: Introduction

-To bridge this gap, we propose that tropical geometry provides a natural and mathematically rigorous framework for analyzing conditional computation.
+To address this question, we analyze the expressive power of MoE by quantifying the number of linear regions it induces.
+For dense networks, capacity is typically computed using the theory of affine hyperplane arrangements, which assumes hyperplanes act globally across the input space \citep{raghu2017expressive,serra2018bounding,hanin2019deep,xiong2020number,xiong2024number}.
+However, evaluating MoE expressivity poses a severe mathematical challenge.
+The Top-$k$ routing mechanism is a data-dependent discrete sorting operation.
+It dynamically truncates the domain of expert hyperplanes into local, non-convex polyhedral cones.
+Standard geometric counting tools rely on global intersection properties and collapse when confronted with the combinatorial explosion of nested inequalities required to track these local, conditional hyperplane fragments.
+Therefore, existing frameworks for dense architectures cannot capture the topology of input-dependent routing.
+This gap leads to the central question of this work: \textbf{\textit{How does sparse routing quantitatively expand the expressivity of a neural network?}}

+Answering this requires a framework capable of reasoning not only about piecewise-linear functions, but also about the combinatorial structure induced by input-dependent expert selection.
 Tropical geometry, which studies algebraic structures over the max-plus semiring, offers an exact language for modeling maximization, ordering, and piecewise-affine behavior \citep{zhang2018tropical,maragos2021tropical,pham2024graph,fotopoulos2024tropnnc,brandenburg2024real}.
 These operations are essential for a formal treatment of Top-$k$ routing in MoE.
+Therefore, tropical geometry is \textbf{not merely} a descriptive tool, but an \textbf{algebraic necessity} for analyzing conditional computation.
 While prior tropical analyses of neural networks have focused on dense architectures, we demonstrate that Top-k routing in MoE admits a canonical tropical formulation, revealing a previously unrecognized combinatorial structure underlying sparse computation.

 In this paper, we present the first analysis of MoE expressivity derived from the perspective of tropical geometry.
 We propose that sparsity is not merely a systems optimization to reduce FLOPs, but a fundamental topological shift in the function space.
 By mapping the decision boundaries of the router to the Normal Fan of a \textbf{Hypersimplex}, we prove that \textbf{Sparsity is Combinatorial Depth}: a mechanism that scales geometric capacity by the binomial coefficient $\binom{N}{k}$, effectively bypassing the polynomial scaling limits of dense width.
 Our contributions are summarized as follows: \begin{itemize} \item \textbf{Tropical Isomorphism of Routing:} We establish the first algebraic isomorphism between Top-$k$ routing and the $k$-th elementary symmetric tropical polynomial, showing that routing partitions correspond to the Normal Fan of a hypersimplex and yielding a precise geometric characterization of sparse routing (Section~\ref{subsec:geometry_routing}).